00YellowLemon/demo-college-web/blueprint.md

 4. Build reusable components:
    - Navbar with mobile menu
    - Footer with social links
-   - ProgramCard, EventCard, TestimonialCard, StaffCard
+   - ProgramCard, TestimonialCard
 5. Update root layout with Navbar and Footer
 6. Create Homepage with all sections
 7. Build About page with mission/vision
 8. Build Academics page with program listings
 9. Build Admissions page with process steps
 10. Build Events page with upcoming events
-11. Build Gallery page with image grid
-12. Build Student Life page with activities
+11. Build Student Life page with activities
-13. Build Staff page with faculty profiles
+12. Build Staff page with faculty profiles
-14. Build Contact page with form and map
+13. Build Contact page with form and map
-15. Test responsive design and accessibility
+14. Test responsive design and accessibility
-16. Run linting and fix issues
+15. Run linting and fix issues
-17. Verify all routes and navigation work
+16. Verify all routes and navigation work

 ## Design Philosophy
 The website embodies modern educational excellence through: